 How it works.

 If the couple have experienced an affair, the Affair Recovery Counselling starts, and at some point, if the couple have decided to stay together, gradually the counselling moves into other areas of their relationship, and becomes the more standard couple counselling.
 There isn’t a fixed programme of how many sessions are needed, it’s dependant upon the counselling proceeds and when the couple are ready to let go of the damaged relationship, and start building a new better version from that point.
+The early part of the affair recovery may mean that you see your counsellor individually for 1 or 2 sessions to help with the healing.
+This will be specialised therapy for the person betrayed to help calm the PAT trauma response, and the person who has had the affair to work with their shame/guilt.
+This helps both partners in the overall couple work.

-The Gottman Approach focuses on 3 phases that the couple are supported through; Atonement - Attunement - Attachment
+Using the Gottman Approach focuses on 3 phases that the couple are supported through; Atonement - Attunement - Attachment

 Atonement centres on rebuilding trust, working through how and why the affair happened.